Shane MacGowan: Legacy

 Following MacGowan's death, Michael D. Higgins, the President of Ireland, said: "Shane will be remembered as one of music's greatest lyricists.
 So many of his songs would be perfectly crafted poems, if that would not have deprived us of the opportunity to hear him sing them.
 The genius of Shane's contribution includes the fact that his songs capture within them, as Shane would put it, the measure of our dreams—of so many worlds, and particularly those of love, of the emigrant experience and of facing the challenges of that experience with authenticity and courage, and of living and seeing the sides of life that so many turn away from."

 The New York Times described MacGowan as "a master songsmith whose lyrics painted vivid portraits of the underbelly of Irish immigrant life."

 Following MacGowan's death, Tom Waits wrote on X: "Shane MacGowan's torrid and mighty voice is mud and roses punched out with swaggering stagger, ancient longing that is blasted all to hell.
 A Bard's bard, may he cast his spell upon us all forevermore."

 Nick Cave called MacGowan "the greatest songwriter of his generation, with the most terrifyingly beautiful of voices".
 Bruce Springsteen said the "passion and deep intensity of [MacGowan's] music and lyrics is unmatched by all but the very best in the rock and roll canon...
 I don't know about the rest of us, but they'll be singing Shane's songs 100 years from now."

 When Bob Dylan performed a concert in Dublin in 2022, he paid tribute to MacGowan while onstage, describing the former Pogues frontman as one of his "favourite artists".

 Paul Simon said MacGowan was "that kind of artist that needed to burn very brightly and intensely.
 Some artists are like that.
 They produce work that we treasure but they pay for it with their health – their bodily health and their mental health.
 That was Shane."

 The twelfth track on the 2025 Dropkick Murphys album For the People, “One Last Goodbye (Tribute to Shane)”, is a tribute to MacGowan.

+On 13 November 2026, a tribute album titled 20th Century Paddy - The Songs of Shane MacGowan, will be released.
+The first single released on 12 March 2026 was a cover of "A Rainy Night in Soho" by Bruce Springsteen.
+Johnny Depp, Tom Waits, The Jesus and Mary Chain, Dropkick Murphys, Hozier and The Libertines among others also appear on the album.
+MacGowan's widow Victoria Mary Clarke was behind the release of the tribute album and said "Each song is uniquely and graciously interpreted by these beyond beautiful artists, and his family are humbled by and thankful to each and every one of the musicians involved."